Panchi: Oh, I'm sorry, did I interrupt your daydreaming? Try actually paying attention to your surroundings, idiot!

 - Only Sane Woman: This is pretty much Red's role within the family, balancing between Panchi's harsh, bitter, and jaded ways and Akio's clueless optimism.
 At one point during the original run Krosecz credited fan love for Red to Nowack's performance, saying that on the page Red was pretty much written strictly as The Reliable One/Straight Man.

 - Precocious Crush: Red immediately develops a big crush on Kira, a female martial artist also participating in the dangerous tournament that Panchi puts Akio into during the second episode of the original series.
-She has this crush on Kira in the reboot as well, and the feelings appear mutual.
+She has a crush on Kari in the reboot as well, and the feelings appear mutual.

 - Rabbit Magician: The magician assassin in the second episode of the reboot is a rabbit.

-- Reality Ensues: Akio and Red race out of the mall after being chased by the karate master who is intending on kidnapping them.
-As they stop to catch their breath, the ape tells the kids "Did you think I was going to stop chasing you because you stepped two feet outside the building?"
+- Akio and Red race out of the mall after being chased by the karate master who is intending on kidnapping them.
+Once they get outside Red celebrates their escape and as they stop to catch their breath, the ape appears and asks the kids "Did you think I was going to stop chasing you because you stepped two feet outside the building?"

 - Skilled, but Naïve: Red and Akio.
 Both are actually very skilled and strong fighters, but both are also sheltered and cut off from the world.
 This is particularly true of Akio.

 - Stage Dad: Ted from the original series comes off this way, proudly talking up his son while blithely ignoring pretty much anything Panchi or Red say to him.
 As he's Panchi's ex and appears to do a better job of teaching than Panchi, the whole things just serves to tick Panchi off.

 - Starter Villain: Martial Ape's role in the original was to be an easy to defeat first villain who would start fleshing out the world and establish how strong figures like Red and Panchi truly are.